litecoinfinance/litecoinfinance/doc/developer-notes.md

 ### Consensus Compatibility

 It is possible for LevelDB changes to inadvertently change consensus compatibility between nodes.
-This happened in Bitcoin 0.8 (when LevelDB was first introduced).
+This happened in Litecoin Finance 0.8 (when LevelDB was first introduced).
 When upgrading LevelDB you should review the upstream changes to check for issues affecting consensus compatibility.